-Real Property and Limited Partnership Investments (As at February 29, 2024)
+Real Property and Limited Partnership Investments (As at February 28, 2025)

 The Issuer may hold interests in certain real property indirectly through investments in units of limited partnerships that hold interests in foreclosed properties of the Issuer.
+At the time of this offering there are not Limited Partnership Investments held.
 The limited partnership structure used by the Issuer to hold interests in foreclosed properties was the subject of a tax ruling obtained by the Issuer in 2013.